 Alberta Health Care does not cover the cost of massage therapy treatments.
-The Walnut Tree is able to direct bill the following:
+We are able to work with insurance companies regarding Motor Vehicle Accidents and are able to direct bill the following if you have massage coverage through your work or personal health benefits:

 - Alberta Blue Cross